misak05L/misak05L/README.md

 # 💫 About Me:
-I like Homelabing, phyton, and single board computers mainly rassbarry pi's.
+I like Homelabing, phyton, and single board computers mainly rassbarry pi's and orange pi's.

 # 💻 Tech Stack: